lnochili/azure-actions-imagebuilder/README.md

   If the input value is a simple string, it is used to create & run the Image builder template resource in Azure resource Group.

 #### nowait-mode (optional)
   The value is boolean which is used to determine whether to run the Image builder action in Asynchrnous mode or not.
-The input is optional and by default it is set to 'false'
+The input is optional and by default it is set to 'false'.
+  In future versions, we intend to support a trigger functionality which would trigger another GitHub workflow when the image builder action completes.

-#### build-timeout-in-minutes (optional)
+#### timeout-in-minutes (optional)
   The value is an integer which is used as timeout in minutes for running the image build and the input is optional.
 By default the timeout value is set to 80 minutes, if the input value is not provided.

 #### image-type (optional)